-The fired investigators, Robert Cole and Kristie King, said they uncovered evidence that Sallyport employees were involved in human trafficking for prostitution.
-Staff on base routinely flew smuggled alcohol onto the base in such high volumes that a plane once seesawed on the tarmac under the weight.
-Rogue militia stole enormous generators using flatbed trucks and a 60-foot crane, driving right past Sallyport security guards.
+They'd uncovered evidence that Sallyport employees were involved in sex trafficking , they said.
+Staff on base routinely flew in smuggled alcohol in such high volumes that a plane once seesawed on the tarmac under the weight.
+Rogue militia stole enormous generators off the base using flatbed trucks and a 60-foot crane, driving past Sallyport security guards.

 "Sallyport has a strong record of providing security and life support services in challenging war zones like Iraq and plays a major but unheralded role in the war against ISIS," Chief Operating Officer Matt Stuckart wrote.
 "The company takes any suggestion of wrongdoing at Balad very seriously."